kmkouokam/terraform-aws-modules-multistack-with-beanstalk/README.md

 2- Set up the bastion host to log in to your RDS: create a Directory called bastion.
 If you change the directory name, remember to adjust the path in the terraform block.

-Add SSH rule to bastion security group from MyIP
-Login to bastion
-clone the source code
+Add SSH rule to a bastion security group from MyIP Login to bastion clone the source code